Is Your Honey The Real Deal?

 I Can’t Believe It’s Not Honey

 Another issue when it comes to honey is adulteration – that’s when real thing is mixed with a cheaper syrup to increase profit margins.
 The Netflix documentary series Rotten has an entire episode dedicated to the honey industry, and it’s enlightening.
-It highlights the fact that more honey is being consumed worldwide than is produced.
+It highlights the fact that more is being consumed worldwide than is produced.
 Honey adulteration is a big industry.

 There are purity tests, but the cheats are constantly coming up with new ways to beat the tests.
 Some years ago, Chinese producers discovered that while the tests picked up on syrups made from corn and cane sugar, they didn’t detect rice syrup.
 These producers began using it to produce huge quantities of honey which they exported to the US at very low prices, undercutting US producers.
 When US officials reacted by placing a high import tariff on Chinese honey, the Chinese producers began illegally moving their product through other countries to escape these tariffs.